allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 event MilestoneSubmitted(address recipientId, uint256 milestoneId, Metadata metadata)
 ```

-Event for the submission of a milestone
+Emitted for the submission of a milestone.